alonzolopez/alonzolopez.github.io/_posts/robotics/2024-12-11-feature-matching-algo-comparison.md

 ---
 title: "A Comparison of Binary Feature Vector Matching Algorithms"
-excerpt: "Comparing..."
+excerpt: "Comparing the speed and accuracy of several feature matching algorithms"
 categories:
     - Robotics
+tags:
+    - Computer Vision
 ---

 # Feature Matching Algorithm Comparison

 This post offers a comparison of the following binary feature matching algorithms:
 - Brute force Hamming distance comparison
-- Hamming distance embedding Binary Tree Search (HBST)
+- Hamming distance embedding Binary Search Tree (HBST)
 - FLANN with Multi-Probe Locality Sensitive Hashing (LSH)
 - FLANN with k-d trees

+The feature detection and matching C++ code can be viewed [here](https://github.com/alonzolopez/cv-exercises/blob/master/07_feature_detection_and_matching/02_ORB_matching/main.cpp).
+For all algorithms except for HBST, the OpenCV implementations are used.
+For HBST, [srrg_hbst](https://gitlab.com/srrg-software/srrg_hbst) is used.

 ## Procedure